SKOLSKY Sidney

 Armchair

-On November 14th 1953 he accompanied her at the party organized for the visit of the Greek sovereigns.On October 27th 1954, he accompanied her at the Santa Monica court, for the appearance for her divorce from DiMaggio :
+October 27, 1954, he accompanied her at the Santa Monica court, for the appearance for her divorce from

 In 1954 he wrote Marilyn's second biography.
 He met her, after her divorce from DiMaggio, at the Hollywood Knickerbocker Hotel.

-On November 19th 1954, he went, with Marilyn, to see Ella Fitzgerald who performed at El Mocambo :
+November 19, 1954, he went, with Marilyn, to see Ella Fitzgerald who performed at El Mocambo

-On the set of "The Seven Year Itch" :
+During the production of "The Seven Year Itch"

-On the set of "There's No Business Like Show Business" :
+During the production of "There's No Business Like Show Business" ,

-On the set of "Some Like It Hot" :
+During the production of "Some Like It Hot" ,

-With Marilyn, they planned to shoot another movie, "The
+With Marilyn, they planned to produce another movie, "The

 Jean Harlow Story" in which Marilyn had to get the leading role.